Dubai to Oman Road Trip in 2026: Updated Guide to Visa, Orange Card, Border Crossings, Bus Timings & More

 If your existing policy does not cover driving in Oman, you can get a temporary Orange Card at the border crossing.
 But the only hiccup here is that this temporary card typically covers third-party damages only.

-3. Dubai to Oman in a rental car
+Can You Drive from Dubai to Oman in a Rental Car?

 Is it possible to use a rental car for a trip from Dubai to Oman?
 It is.
 UAE residents can certainly drive to Oman in a vehicle not registered under their name.
 But it is necessary to make sure they have the required documents in order.